flexmonster/vue-flexmonster/README.md

 ## Usage

 The wrapper provides  the `<Pivot>` component to add the pivot table to the Vue project.
-Read more about the available props and how to use them in the [the `<Pivot>` component](https://www.flexmonster.com/doc/pivot-component-for-vue-3?r=wrap_vue) documentation.
+Read more about the available props and how to use them in the [the <Pivot> component](https://www.flexmonster.com/doc/pivot-component-for-vue-3?r=wrap_vue) documentation.

-Explore the available [methods and events](https://www.flexmonster.com/doc/using-methods-and-events-vue-3?r=wrap_vue) to learn the specifics of using and customizing Flexmonster in a Vue 3 application.
+Explore the available [methods and events](https://www.flexmonster.com/doc/using-methods-and-events-vue-3?r=wrap_vue) to learn the specifics of using and customizing Flexmonster in a Vue application.

 ## Sample project

-If you look for some reference examples, our team prepared a ready-to-use [Vue 3 and Vue 2 pivot grid sample projects](https://github.com/flexmonster/pivot-vue?r=wrap_vue) with live demos of the most popular use cases.
-Visit the [Vue 3 usage examples documentation](https://www.flexmonster.com/doc/usage-examples-vue-3?r=wrap_vue) page to learn more on how the cases were implemented in a Vue 3 project or [Vue 2 usage examples](https://www.flexmonster.com/doc/usage-examples-vue-3?r=wrap_vue) page if you are interested in older version.
+If you look for some reference examples, our team prepared ready-to-use [Vue pivot grid sample projects](https://github.com/flexmonster/pivot-vue?r=wrap_vue) with live demos of the most popular use cases.
+Visit the [Vue usage examples](https://www.flexmonster.com/doc/usage-examples-vue-3?r=wrap_vue) page to see how the cases were implemented in a Vue project.

-In our documentation, you can also find [a guide for the sample Vue 3 application](https://www.flexmonster.com/doc/sample-vue-3-project/?r=wrap_vue) and for [the sample Vue 2 application](https://www.flexmonster.com/doc/sample-vue-2-project/?r=wrap_vue).
-There you can learn how to run it and what's inside.
+In our documentation, you can also find a [sample Vue application](https://www.flexmonster.com/doc/sample-vue-3-project/?r=wrap_vue).
+There, you can learn how to run it and what's inside.

 ## Support and feedback

-In case of any issues, visit our [troubleshooting section](https://www.flexmonster.com/doc/typical-errors?r=wrap_vue).
-You can also search among the [resolved cases](https://www.flexmonster.com/technical-support?r=wrap_vue) for a solution to your problem.
+In case of any issues, visit our [Troubleshooting](https://www.flexmonster.com/doc/typical-errors?r=wrap_vue) section.
+You can also search among the [resolved cases](https://www.flexmonster.com/technical-support?r=wrap_vue) for a solution to your issue.

-To share your feedback or ask questions, contact our Tech team by raising a ticket on [Flexmonster Help Center](https://www.flexmonster.com/help-center?r=wrap_vue).
+To share your feedback or ask questions, contact our Tech team by raising a ticket on our [Help Center](https://www.flexmonster.com/help-center?r=wrap_vue).
 You can also find a list of samples, technical specifications, and a user interface guide there.

-If you need any help with your license — fill out our [Contact form](https://www.flexmonster.com/contact-our-team?r=wrap_vue), and we will get in touch with you.

 ## License

-Flexmonster Vue wrapper is released as an MIT-licensed (free and open-source) add-on to Flexmonster Pivot.
+The Flexmonster Vue wrapper is released as an MIT-licensed (free and open-source) add-on to Flexmonster Pivot.

 To learn about Flexmonster Pivot licenses, visit the [Flexmonster licensing page](https://www.flexmonster.com/pivot-table-editions-and-pricing?r=wrap_vue).
 If you want to test our product, we provide a 30-day free trial.

+If you need any help with your license, fill out our [Contact form](https://www.flexmonster.com/contact-our-team?r=wrap_vue), and we will get in touch with you.

 ## Social media